deathworlders/online/content/books/deathworlders/chapter-75-sutures.md

 “Look.
 Do you see that giant depressed alien in there?
 He’s a Given-Man of his people and impressive as hell, right?
 Well, he’s also *barely* nineteen and still has a teen’s soul.
 He comes from a people who happily sleep in trees naked to the rain, who will climb three-hundred meters up a Ketta just to get a few berries.
 Who use their huts mostly as a place to keep things dry more than anything else.
 He *needs* to get outside, he’s going stir crazy in here!”

-She gave him a skeptical glare, then turned it toward Vmik and softened. “...He’s to *rest,”* she reminded him.
+She gave him a skeptical glare, then turned it toward Vemik and softened. “...He’s to *rest,”* she reminded him.
 “He’s got a lot of healing to do.
 And he’s going to tire out quickly.
 It takes a lot of work to move him.”

 “Oh believe me, I *know.”* Julian chuckled, and was rewarded with a small flicker of humor across her face too.
 “I’m a big boy though, I can manage.”